 Insurance is an important weapon in this war.
 According to the 2017 Ponemon Institute Cost of a Data Breach Study, the average security breach costs organizations a $141 for each stolen record.
 The study also states that having an incident response team — either in-house, via a third party or a combination of both — can decrease the loss by $19.30 per record.
-For more information, use IBM’s data breach calculator to examine the cost of a data breach in your industry and location.

 As part of identifying which assets and data could be attacked, an organization should also assess the potential impact of the data falling into the wrong hands.
 For example, do employees know how to protect this data?
 How and when can a breach be discovered?
 What is the first move in the event of a breach?